LSchultz15/learning-journal/README.md

 **Hi, My Name Is Logan!
 I'm a coder-in-training and can't wait to create something special for the world!**
 [Visit My GitHub Portfolio Page](https://github.com/LSchultz15)

-- Here is an example of a table of contents for a learning journal.
+Here is an example of a table of contents for a learning journal:

 Table of Contents